amritpyala

 Amrit Pyala

-We value the power of encountering, and of receiving what is encountered, as opposed to seeking a certain story.
-We position ourselves as foragers in the poetic landscape, receiving the poetry that comes our way, and collecting it in our carrier bags.
-We envision our archive as a receptacle–a cup–a pyala.
+through Amrit Pyala, we listen to the land, and position ourselves as foragers in the poetic landscape. we record what comes our way, and collect it in our carrier bags. our archive is a receptacle, a cup–a pyala.

 Photos from the road